Mithgol/node-singlebyte/README.md

 Expects `encodingName` to be a string and `encodingTable` to be an array of exactly 256 elements.

+A single-byte encoding means that each byte correspongs to a character.
+The value of a byte is always in the `0…255` range, and `encodingTable[i]` defines the character that corresponds to the `i` value of that byte.

-Every (Nth) element is a number, which is the Unicode's code of the corresponding (Nth) character in the encoding.
+Each value of the `encodingTable` array is a number (a Unicode code of the corresponding character).

 The encodings defined in Node.js Buffer cannot be redefined.